polarhive/videos/docs/hardening-brave-browser/README.md

 ### UPDATE: (October 2021)

 Brave has added [custom-filterlist-subscriptions](https://brave.com/privacy-updates-10/) into its inbuilt adblock extension with a recent update.
-So add your filterlists to Brave's [adblock](brave://adblock) to reach feature parity with uBlock Origin.
+So add your filter lists to Brave's [adblock](brave://adblock) to reach feature parity with uBlock Origin.
 No need to run 2 extensions now ;)

 ---
 ## Attribution